bunnyBites/four_jars/CONTRIBUTING.md

 ---

 ## Pull Request Guidelines
-1. Ensure your branch is up-to-date with `develop`.
+1. Ensure your branch is up-to-date with `dev`.
 2. Provide a clear and descriptive title for your pull request.
 3. Include a summary of changes and the problem being solved.
 4. Reference any related issues in the description.